 Welcome to the Garza Family in Dominican Republic Blog

 Thanks again for joining us and loving us!
-We appreciate you all!
+May the Lord bless you all!

 The Lord has been working tremendously in our family.
 He has been moving in our lives in ways we did not expect.
 In all honesty, it’s been quite difficult for us (I know for many others around us as well).
 The expectations of what we thought this year would look like have been overcome byContinue reading “October 30, 2020 Update”